duracelltomi/gtm4wp/readme.txt

 = 1.10 =

+* Added: Automatically add the noscript part of the container code after the opening body tag for WordPress 5.2+ sites where themes support the new wp_body_open action
 * Added: add associated taxonomy values for post type
 * Added: select brand taxonomy for WooCommerce products to populate "Product brand" dimension in enhanced ecommerce
 * Added: add cart content into data layer so that you can personalize your site experience using Google Optimize